laylaadhar879-ops/FreshandFine/README.md

 ![alt text](<device respone mockup.png>)

 I have used Canva to generate my mockup device response.
 The image shows the site on different devices, size screens and how my webpage adapts to the screens.
 I also used canva for my wireframe to layout the text and images in order to plan out the acceccibility of contents.
-For my icon, I seleceted an image with a transparent background from google images and used Favicon to generate the links in order for em to use it as an icon.
+For my icon, I seleceted an image with a transparent background from google images and used Favicon to generate the links in order for me to use it as an icon.

 **Bootstrap**